 After some afternoon downtime to enjoy your villa and pool, this evening we suggest one of the incredible seafood restaurants in town, The Fish Restaurant Proto, is an elegant seaside option, or Bota Šare is a more casual oyster and sushi bar.

 Your paddles will take you to otherwise unreachable caves and hidden beaches, and plenty of views of Dubrovnik that are only seen from this perspective.
 Before setting out towards the island of Lokrum, you will pass directly under the magnificent City walls that will tower above you.
 With a short stop on the wonderful island of Lokrum; so beloved that locals call it the “emerald of Dubrovnik.”
 You’ll explore the monastery ruins, botanical gardens or relax in a café over refreshing drinks before returning to the mainland.

-Take the Winemaker’s Tour of Pelješac, approximately 45 minutes’ drive from Dubrovnik in the picturesque area of Pelješac – home to some of the most intriguing red wines in Europe.
+Take the Winemaker’s Tour of Pelješac, a little over an hour drive from Dubrovnik in the picturesque area of Pelješac – home to some of the most intriguing red wines in Europe.
 Hosted by Mario Bartulović, a renowned Croatian wine-maker, this is a superb opportunity to learn about the country and its traditions, especially the art of winemaking, from a true local.
 The tour is a trio of wine- tastings at Croatia’s most respected wine cellars, visits to vineyards on the slopes of this magnificent peninsula and a delicious, traditional Dalmatian lunch at your guide’s family winery.

 Keep the theme of the day going at Zuzori for dinner this evening which has an excellent selection of quality local wines.
 Ask your Local Host to make a reservation if necessary.